TimiMakkonen/Minesweeper/README.md

 * Add more serialisation options.
 * Add verifications to deserialisation methods to check validity of the given game.
-* Make "Game's" deserialise method safer by guaranteeing that 'Game' is left in valid condition even if if throws.
+* Make `Game`'s deserialise method safer by guaranteeing that `Game` is left in valid condition even if if throws.
 * Add more tests.
 * Implement Pimpl to clear up the public API.
 * Add Doxygen.